Program : EDF training center “Campus de Saclay”

 Client : EDF Sofilo

-Architect : ECDM Architectes – Project managers : Jérémy Bernier et Beatriz Sahuquillo Gandara
+Architect : ECDM Architectes – Project managers : Jérémy Bernier and Beatriz Sahuquillo Gandara

 Mission : conception and execution phases